69 Dead in Argentine Jet Crash

 It only took seconds for some aboard to realize something was going wrong.

-``I saw people on fire.
-I was able to save myself through the rear of the plane,″ Nunez told Noticias Argentinas.
+``I was able to save myself through the rear of the plane,″ Nunez told Noticias Argentinas.

 Jorge Desposito, a coast guard official patrolling the river’s Costanera Avenue, described a ``ball of fire.″ Desposito, who was uninjured, pulled his car over and ran to help.